-Types of injury accidents
+\Types of injury accidents

-- ▶ Minor any injury, whether first aid is given or not, where the injured person does not receive professional medical treatment. - ➤ Serious (previously major/significant) a significant injury which requires professional medical treatment.
+- ▶ Minor any injury, whether first aid is given or not, where the injured person does not receive professional medical treatment. - Serious (previously major/significant) a significant injury which requires professional medical treatment.

-Immediate action following an incident
+b) Immediate action following an incident

-- The local first aid and emergency response procedures must by applied (where required). - Any person discovering an incident shall report it to the organising Official without delay. - Reporting Person to log incident using Pony Club reporting forms OR Risk Reduce as soon as reasonably possible.
+- The local first aid and emergency response procedures must by applied (where required). - Any person discovering an incident, accident or near miss shall report it to the organising Official without delay. - ▶ Reporting Person to log incident, depending on the seriousness of it, c) Reporting Systems

-The Pony Club Accident Reporting and Serious Incident Flowchart must be followed (Appendix G).
+- using Pony Club reporting forms OR Risk Reduce as soon as reasonably possible.
+See below for further details. - The Pony Club Accident Reporting and Serious Incident Flowchart must be followed (Appendix E).